JakeMerrill/CS167/Labs/Lab1/CS167-Lab1.md

     ![alt text](lab1_images/word_count_2.png)

-- ***(Q4) What is the output that you see at the console?***
+- ***(Q4) What is the output that you see at the console?*** but	1 cannot	3 crawl	1 do	1 fly,	1
+      forward	1
+      have	1
+      if	3
+      keep	1
+      moving	1
+      run	1
+      run,	1
+      then	3
+      to	1
+      walk	1
+      walk,	1
+      whatever	1
+      you	5
   Note: We will later cover how MapReduce programs are executed in more details.
 This lab just ensures that you have the development environment setup.

 #### Run the WordCount example from Command Line